MFlowCode/MFC/docs/documentation/case.md

 where $\alpha_i$ is the void fraction of $i$-th component.
 When a single-component flow is simulated, it requires that `adv_alphan = 'T'`.

+- `adv_n` activates the direct computation of number density by the Riemann solver instead of computing number density from the void fraction in the method of classes.

 - `mpp_lim` activates correction of solutions to avoid a negative void fraction of each component in each grid cell, such that $\alpha_i>\varepsilon$ is satisfied at each time step.

 - `mixture_err` activates correction of solutions to avoid imaginary speed of sound at each grid cell.

 - `time_stepper` specifies the order of the Runge-Kutta (RK) time integration scheme that is used for temporal integration in simulation, from the 1st to 5th order by corresponding integer.
 Note that `time_stepper = 3` specifies the total variation diminishing (TVD), third order RK scheme ([Gottlieb and Shu, 1998](references.md#Gottlieb98)).

+- `adap_dt` activates the Strang operator splitting scheme which splits flux and source terms in time marching, and an adaptive time stepping strategy is implemented for the source term.
+It requires `bubbles = 'T'`, `polytropic = 'T'`, `adv_n = 'T'` and `time_stepper = 3`.

 - `weno_order` specifies the order of WENO scheme that is used for spatial reconstruction of variables by an integer of 1, 3, and 5, that correspond to the 1st, 3rd, and 5th order, respectively.